shelleyhoover/UPP4652021/Lessons/Lesson5.md

 ➡️ [**Slides**](https://shelleyhoover.github.io/UPP4652021/Slides/revealjsSlides/week5.html)

 ## Assignment
-**Create a webpage and embed your AGOL**
+**Create a webpage with your AGOL map**

 The objective of this assignment is to use HTML & CSS to create a simple webpage to display your AGOL map.
 The structure of this webpage will be used to display the leaflet map you will be creating in Homework 4 & Project 1.

 **Due:  July 20, 11:59pm**

 Deliverables:
+Document uploaded to blackboard including:
 - Link to github webpage  [Example](https://shelleyhoover.github.io/upp465example/)
 - Link to github project repository [Example](https://github.com/shelleyhoover/upp465example)
+- Screenshot of final webpage

 **Website should have:**
 - Introduction text for your map that is styled (do not leave default HTML styling)
-- ArcGIS online webpage embedded (*note: when testing your webpage locally your AGOL map will not load.
+- ArcGIS online webpage embedded (*Note: Your AGOL map will not load when testing your webpage locally.
 It should load when uploading to github.
 Be sure to leave time to test this.*)

 **Github Repository should have:**
 - README file introducing project